TheRedmc-Off/PassGen/README.md

 This project is a simple password generator, but it is very secure.
 Please take note that it is my first python project to be published, so tell me if there's anything wrong!
-This script is only compatible with Windows 10 or 11 (or any Windows OS that is up-to-date and where latest python version is installed)
+This script is only compatible with Windows 10 or 11 (or any Windows OS that is up-to-date and where latest python version is installed).
 See the Roadmap section for more information